You have got a strong reason to start a blog. In fact, you have pre-learned everything related to blogging before entering.

 In the following condition, instead of burning out, try to A/B test things and see what works best.

-By A/B testing, I mean to say that you can create a swipe file of a variety of blog conclusions by taking inspirations from other blogs.
+By A/B testing, I mean to say that you can create a swipe file of a variety of blog conclusions by taking inspiration from other blogs.

 Then, you can use either of them after necessary modification and keep changing them after a specific period.